 The approval process

-- Operational enabling before National Customs Directorate
+Managed before the National Customs Directorate to begin operations.

 Paraguay combines the Maquila Law with strategic location in the heart of Mercosur, some of the cheapest electricity in the world, and macroeconomic stability.